 Sometimes stone formation can be prevented by changing the diet or increasing fluid intake.

-Every year, about 1 of 1,000 adults in the United States is hospitalized because of stones in the urinary tract.
+Every year, about 1 of 1,000 adults in the United States are hospitalized because of stones in the urinary tract.
 Stones are more common among middle-aged and older adults.
 Stones vary in size from too small to be seen with the naked eye to 1 inch (2.5 centimeters) or more in diameter.
-A large, so-called staghorn (because of its many projections that resemble a deer's antlers), stone may fill almost the entire renal pelvis (the central collecting chamber of the kidney) and the tubes that drain into it (calyces).
+A large, so-called staghorn (because of its many projections that resemble a deer's antlers) stone may fill almost the entire renal pelvis (the central collecting chamber of the kidney) and the tubes that drain into it (calyces).

 Stones are made of minerals in the urine that form crystals.
 Sometimes the crystals grow into stones.
 About 85% of the stones are composed of calcium, and the remainder are composed of various substances, including uric acid, cystine, or struvite.
 Struvite stones—a mixture of magnesium, ammonium, and phosphate—are also called infection stones, because they form only in infected urine.